pomsky-lang/website/content/blog/pomsky-0-7/index.md

 [nom](https://docs.rs/nom/latest/nom/) parser combinators, but over time it became evident that nom isn't well suited for my use case.
 It made me jump through hoops to get decent error messages, and performance was less than ideal.
-I considered optimizing other parts of the compiler, but it turns out that parsing is the only performance bottleneck in pomsky; all other compiler passes take only a small fraction of the time required for parsing.
+I considered optimizing other parts of the compiler, but it turns out that parsing is the only performance bottleneck in Pomsky; all other compiler passes take only a small fraction of the time required for parsing.

 The new parser doesn't use any libraries.
 It has all the flexibility I need, and turned out to be